Dronworks/AWS-learning/Concepts.md

 - **Restarting instance** shut down the service and starts it on another machine.
 Can resolve problems with the virtual machine.
 - Actions->Image and Templates->**Create Image** creates an image of the disk. **Note** selecting no reboot can make a problem with the image because of the file system that can be in use.
 On the other hand the reboot will cause a downtime.

+### **EC2 Spot Instances**
+Bidding on amazons unused capacity at a steep discount, but we will loose the spot to someone that will pay full price for the service.

 ## **EBS**
 Elastic Block Store
 - It is a hard drive that is connected directly to your application.
 - It can't be shared between applications.
 - It can be resized according to the needs.
 Created additionally and mounted.
 (Like second hdd on pc)
-- The images of ESB located under ELASTICK BLOCK STORE.
+- The images of ESB located under ELASTIC BLOCK STORE.
 - AMI - is the complete image of the app (good to snapshot frequently).
 When EBS only of the hdd.

 ## **EFS**